Table of Contents

 You don’t want to strip the natural oils too many times for healthy dreadlocks because this will damage your hair.
 Clarifying your dreadlocks often or even just once may cause you to have a dry scalp.

-The shampoo is good for removing oils and dirt from your hair.
+The shampoo is suitable for removing oils and dirt from your hair.
 Conditioners, on the other hand, do the opposite.
 They add products to your hair to help with nourishing the follicles and closing in moisture.

 Shampoo and conditioner would technically be opposites.
 They serve different purposes.